acscharf/CourseProject/README.md

 ## webapp.py (User-facing Web Application)

 ### Overview
 Flask-based web application that loads training model and gathers uset input to predict usefulness of reflection.
-English version can be accessed at the main directory, while Japanese version can be accessed via a subdirectory.
+English version can be accessed at the main directory (/), while Japanese version can be accessed via a subdirectory (ja).

 ### Implementation
 The program is implemented with Flask, mixing Python and HTML.
 There are two pages, and submission page and a results page, both in English and Japanese.